 Photo-essays of my journeys and experiences in Egypt, Mother of the World.
-Taken with I-Phone 7 or 35mm 200 ISO film camera.
+Taken with I-Phone 7, i-Phone 11 and 35mm 200 ISO film camera.

 All the colours of the world in the Southern dip of Sinai, Nuweibaa, and in Ras Sudr, Sinai.